The Importance of Brand Consistency (and How to Achieve It)

 Think about what happens when you meet a new person.

-If they are always saying and doing different things, they are pretty tricky to figure out.
+If they are always saying and doing different things, they are tricky to figure out.

 Who are they?

-If you cannot answer that question to any real degree, you may not be entirely comfortable around that person.
+If you cannot answer that question to any actual degree, you may not be comfortable around that person.